 You will also need to decide whether your container will be opaque, semi-transparent or completely clear.

 Whilst clear containers can look classy and effective, by choosing a clear container, you need to be mindful that your product will be visible.
 If you have a range of cosmetic products, they are unlikely to all be the same colour.
 A clear container could therefore stop your range from looking uniform.
 Clear containers are also very unforgiving of batch and fill level differences.

-Opaque or semi-clear bottles can help these issues to be avoided.
+Opaque or semi-clear bottles can help prevent these issues to be avoided.
 You can also play around with the finish of your containers.
-Many cosmetics containers have a glossy finish however, a matte finish can add a certain level of subtlety and luxury to your product range.
+Many cosmetics containers have a glossy finish; however, a matte finish can add a certain level of subtlety and luxury to your product range.

 For products such as hand creams and lip balms that will be carried around and used on the go, you may want to use lighter packaging.
-Glass packaging could become damaged so a lightweight plastic may be the better option.
+Glass packaging could become damaged, so lightweight plastic may be the better option.

 Whilst it is essential that your cosmetics packaging looks great, if it doesn’t function as it should, you won’t see sales!

 In business, money is everything.
 If your sales don’t outweigh your overheads, you won’t make a profit, and your business will not be viable.